bobbui/order-management/README.md

 ##Deployment
 Application is live at: [https://orders-management-system.herokuapp.com](https://orders-management-system.herokuapp.com )
--  Application is deployed on Heroku using source code pulled directly from GitHub.
+-  The application is deployed on Heroku using source code pulled directly from GitHub.
--  Database is deployed on mlab.com cloud.
+-  The database is deployed on mlab.com cloud.
 You can access database using this connection string:
 [mongodb://orders:orders@ds029665.mlab.com:29665/orders](mongodb://orders:orders@ds029665.mlab.com:29665/orders)
 Database can be repopulate using exported JSON files in /database folder

 #Application
 ##Assumption
-Application is built using assumption that an order only contains one type of drink.
+I assumed that an order only contains one type of drink.

 ##Source code structure
 -  **routes/rest.js**: communicate with database and expose data/functionality to frontend via JSON RESTful web service.